About The Team

 In a traditionally British way we will, together with our supporters, attempt to achieve something from nothing.
 We have an airframe, in RL249, we have reserved the registration marks G-FBVI and our plan is firmly set to start turning that into a flying Mosquito.
-When our goal has been achieved and the project is complete, a British-based Mosquito will fly again for the first time in nearly twenty years – since the tragic demise of the BAe-owned Mosquito T.III at Barton in 1996.
+When our goal has been achieved and the project is complete, a British-based Mosquito will fly again for the first time in more than 25 years – since the tragic demise of the BAe-owned Mosquito T.III at Barton in 1996.